input-output-hk/quickcheck-dynamic/README.md

 ### Exernal material

 * John Hughes high level talk on how to test Plutus smart contracts using this library: https://youtu.be/V9_14jjJiuQ
+* 55 minutes in to this lecure an example of using the state machine formalism: https://www.youtube.com/watch?v=zW3D2iM5uVg